ppwwyyxx/wechat-dump/README.md

 + Skip existing files when copying android resources
 + Fix unhandled types: > 10000 and < 0
 + Better user experiences... see TODOs
++ Speed up html rendering by first loading all relevant voices in parallel

 ### Disclaimers
 Use this software at your own risk.
 The author is not responsible for any potential damage/loss/privacy